brianobot/C_learning/README.md

 - Any Attribution to the repo is also welcomed

 ## NOTE:
-since most of the codes here were written as a result of learning and praticing with concepts and ideas in the c programming language ecosystem, some code are not so-efficient and may not be an appropriate option for practical applications and solutions.
+Since most of the codes here were written as a result of learning and praticing with concepts and ideas in the c programming language ecosystem, some code are not so-efficient and may not be an appropriate option for practical applications and solutions.

 Constructive approach are welcomed to request edition and suggest changes to the code found in this repo.